 Information

 The Emerging Farmers’ Working Group will meet throughout the year.
-The meetings for the fourth year of the Working Group are as follows:
+The meetings for the seventh year of the Working Group are as follows:

 Please answer the following questions: